-Each Authorising Officer shall be responsible for ensuring that relevant employees are aware of the Act's requirements.
+Each Authorising Officer shall be responsible for ensuring that relevant members of staff are aware of the Act's requirements.

-The Head of Legal Services and Deputy Monitoring Officer shall ensure that refresher training is offered at least once a year to all directorates of the Council and also provide advice and training on request.
+The Head of Legal Service and Deputy Monitoring Officer shall ensure that refresher training is offered at least once a year to all directorates of the Council and also provide advice and training on request.
 Officers working in this area are also required to complete the e-learning training provided by the Council.